What is Texas Ratio?

 Texas Ratio Formula

-- Non-Performing Assets: This is the loans and advanced offered by the bank, for which no principal and interest payment has been received from the borrower.
-Usually, this loan and advances are classified as non – performing assets when the borrower defaults on loan for more than 90 days.
+- Non-Performing Assets: This is the loans and advances offered by the bank, for which it received no principal and interest payment from the borrower.
+Usually, this loan and advances are classified as non – performing assets post borrower defaults on loan for more than 90 days.

 - Real Estate Owned by Bank: Property which is kept as collateral by the borrower, now taken by the bank because of non-payment of dues (interest & principal payment).

 - Tangible Common equity: Equity capital less intangible assetsIntangible AssetsIntangible Assets are the identifiable assets which do not have a physical existence, i.e., you can't touch them, like goodwill, patents, copyrights, & franchise etc. They are considered as long-term or long-living assets as the Company utilizes them for over a year. owned by the bank (e.g., Goodwill)

 - Loan Loss Reserves: Banks estimate the loss on loans due to defaults and non-payment by the borrowers.